 - Red pepper flakes optional

-- Prepare an ice bath.
-Wash the sprouts and boil in hot water for about 5 minutes.
+- Boil bean sprouts hot water for about 5 minutes.
 Remove and transfer to ice bath.

 - Using a kitchen towel, squeeze all the water out from the sprouts.
 Run the knife through for a coarse chop. *

 - Similarly, squeeze all the water out from the tofu and crumble into small pieces.*

 - In a large bowl, combine all the ingredients together.
 Mix well!